epistemik-co/staple-api/home/README.md

 ?> The GitHub repository is available at: [https://github.com/epistemik-co/staple-api](https://github.com/epistemik-co/staple-api).

+## NPM

+?> The API is available as an NPM package from: [https://github.com/epistemik-co/staple-api](https://www.npmjs.com/package/staple-api).

 ## License

 ?> This software has been created by [EPISTEMIK](http://epistemik.co) and is available under the [MIT license](https://github.com/epistemik-co/staple-api/blob/master/LICENSE).